ClusterCockpit/cc-metric-collector/README.md

 # cc-metric-collector
-A node agent for measuring, processing and forwarding node level metrics.
+A node agent for measuring, processing and forwarding node level metrics part of the ClusterCockpit ecosystem.

-Open questions:

-* Are hostname unique with a computing center or is it required to store the cluster name in addition to the hostname?
-* What about memory domain granularity?

 # Configuration